-Ceramic Glass Cooktop Cleaning & Maintenance (some models)
+Models with Ceramic Glass Cooktop Ceramic Glass Cooktop Cleaning & Maintenance

 Consistent and proper cleaning is essential to maintaining your Ceramic glass cooktop

 Prior to using your cooktop for the first time, apply the recommended CERAMA BRYTE® Cleaning Creme to the ceramic surface.
 Clean and buff with a non abrasive cloth or pad.
 This will make cleaning easier when soiled from cooking.
 The special cooktop cleaning cream leaves a protective finish on the glass to help prevent scratches and abrasions.